Recent research shows an increase in e-cigarette usage among young adults

 - Shannon Juniper Neimeko is an associate counselor who has a focus on trans health & is mental health service’s LGBTQ Health Ambassador

-To meet with a UHS mental health provider, schedule an Access Consultation.
+To meet with a UHS mental health provider, schedule an Access Appointment.
 During this consultation, tell the Access Specialist that you would like to receive care from a provider who has experience with TGNC students.
 You may also request to work with a LGBQ- or TGNC-identified mental health provider.

 I identify as TGNC and would like to participate in a support group or learn about community resources.